ThomUK/robson10classifier/README.md

 ## How to use

-The main function implemented so far is `tgcs_classify()`.
-It takes as an input a data frame containing a minimum of 6 columns, one for each of the obstetric variables that are used to classify the Robson Groups.
+The package’s main is `tgcs_classify()`.
+It takes a data frame containing a minimum of 6 columns, one for each of the obstetric variables that are used to classify the Robson Groups.
 Each row in the data frame represents a birth.
 The function returns the same data frame, with an additional column for `Robson_Classification`.
 This can be a number from 1 to 10, or in the case that data required for classification was missing, “Unclassifiable”.

 ``` r